pamelasantoss/resume/Readme.md

 **Front-End Developer** - Vagas.com | September 2023 - Current

-> I'm part of front-end circle inside the company, and our main goal is raise improvements on the applications, considering the best code practices.
+> I’m part of the front-end circle inside the company, and our main goal is to raise improvements on the applications, considering the best code practices.

 **Software Developer** - Hurb | January 2022 - May 2023